CrudMaster92/PokemonGPT/README.md

 No npm steps are currently required.
 Simply reload the extension in Chrome after you edit files.

+### Battle State Reporting

+The extension records the entire team roster at the start of a battle and tracks HP values and status conditions for the active Pokémon each turn.
+This richer state information is forwarded to the language model so it can make more informed decisions.

 ## Task List

 The following tasks outline the work needed to complete the extension: